IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 IEEE-SA applies restrictions on recording the proceedings of IEEE standards development meetings.
 Restrictions include, but are not limited to, the usage of audio recording, video recording, and photography by participants or observers.

-An officer of the Working Group or one of its subgroups, unless prohibited by the P & P of the Sponsor or Working Group, is permitted to record, via either audio or slideshow recording only, the proceedings of an IEEE standards development meeting for which he or she is responsible.
+An officer of the Working Group or one of its subgroups, unless prohibited by the P & P of the Standards Committee or Working Group, is permitted to record, via either audio or slideshow recording only, the proceedings of an IEEE standards development meeting for which he or she is responsible.
 Recording of the proceedings by any other participant or observer, in part or in whole, via any means, is prohibited.

 The Working Group or subgroup officer shall use the recording exclusively for the purpose of generating minutes.
 The officer shall not copy or further distribute the recording.
 Once the meeting minutes have been prepared, the officer shall delete the recording.